 “After agreeing to the terms of a contract that is finalized by all parties, each person must put something of value at stake.
 This stake is decided by the other party.
 As I said, such stakes are to prevent breaking the terms of the contract.
 The stakes become legally binding, though these stakes cannot surpass a certain net worth.
 I only mention this, because the Prince may be unaware of this.”

 “The 'value' allowed is based on the class of the individual.
 Since this is between you and I, and your family was a first-class family, the maximum allowed value would be twenty-five thousand seru.
 The same for the Prince, as I am also from a first-class family.
 I should note that we only judge based on the physical value of things.
-Sentimental items may be negotiated between both parties if they wish and agree, but the law is only concerned about the worth of the property being on the stake.
+Sentimental items may be negotiated between both parties if they wish and agree, but the law is only concerned about the monetary 'worth' of the property being on the stake.
 A piece of painting is not worth millions of seru, just because the artist absolutely adores a painting they made.”

 Varhi felt his stomach drop a little.
 That left no wiggle room for them.
 They didn’t even have twenty-five-thousand in cash, so if this happened, they pretty much would have to see it through.
 “And we don’t tell each other until right after the contract has already been agreed to and signed?...”
 Varhi asked uneasily for clarification.

 “That is correct.
 It is written as an adenium after the signing.
-Let the Prince know this.
-Of course, things like the royal jewel are too unique and their value is too much to even consider putting at stake, so he need not worry about something like that.
-We will decide what each other wants when all three of us have agreed to the contract.
+Let the Prince know of this.
+Of course, things like the royal jewel are too unique and their value is too much to even consider putting at stake.
+It's also governmental property, rather than personal, so he need not worry about something like that if he distrusts me."
+She pointed out with another smile that made Varhi feel very uncomfortable.
+"We will decide what each other wants when all three of us have agreed to the contract.
 Ideally, both items will be similar of in value.
 I will do my best to match whatever stake he may claim from me, but it needs to be worth something.
 I will not agree to any old rubbish.”

 “...I see then.”
 Varhi sighed and closed his eyes.
-“Then if you accept the conditions, I will agree as well and we can have it written for Sairek to look over.”
+“Then if you accept the conditions, I will agree as well and we can have it written for Sairek Ceareste to look over.”

 “I will have the terms written so you can hand it to the Prince before you leave.
 Thank you for your cooperation and consideration… Varhi Vloyis.”